 OS Landranger – Thetford & Diss (144) and Norwich & Broads (134)

-The path involves some short moderately steep climbs (by Norfolk standards) and walkers are advised that they should be reasonably fit, especially if you are intending to walk long distances and you are unused to doing so.
+The path involves some short moderately steep climbs (by Norfolk standards) – walkers should be reasonably fit, especially if you are intending to walk long distances and you are unused to doing so.

 We’ve prepared a guide ‘Planning a Longer Distance Walk’ with useful information and tips to help you plan your walk.